Protecting yourself against mosquitoes

 - stay indoors when mosquitoes are most active, from just before to two hours after sunset and around sunrise

 - make sure flyscreens in houses or caravans are in good condition

 - use a mosquito-proof tent or sleep under a mosquito net when you are camping - repellents only protect you for up to four hours, not all night

-- avoid using scents such as perfume or deodorants as these can attract mosquitoes - so can sweat
+- avoid using scents such as perfume or deodorants as these can attract mosquitoes

 - use protective clothing in outdoor situations, including covering your feet, legs and arms - loose, light-coloured clothing is best

 - use personal repellents containing DEET, picaridin or PMD (extract of lemon eucalypt) on areas of exposed skin in combination with protective clothing

 - use electric devices with repellent-treated pads in indoor or enclosed areas